Hard Waste Collection

 - Glass from mirrors and windows (must be securely wrapped in cardboard with the word 'Glass' clearly marked on it)

-- Scrap metal and small car parts (excluding car batteries and tyres).
+- Car parts (excluding car batteries and tyres)

 These items won't be collected: